Kjarten/XAudiole/haust2017/README.md

 Lýsið tímalínu fyrir keyrslu, á hvaða tíma er kallað í hvaða línur að ofan (á ekki við um allar línur):
 Describe a timeline for the run of the program, at what time is which lines in the program called (does not apply to every line of the program):

+Hve löngu eftir að síða er opnuð eru gögnin birt notanda?
+How long after the page is opened is the data displayed to the user?

+Tvo hluti sárvantar í forritið, nefnið annan hvort
+Two things are desperatly need in the program, name either one

 ---